Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/prune-deployments.md

 - Deleting all deployments before a certain time.
 - Deleting all deployments after a certain time.

-If you want to delete all deployments for a project, check out [purge deployments](purge-deployments.md) command.
+If you want to delete all deployments for a project, check out the [purge deployments](purge-deployments.md) command.

 ## Running